pnicto/IS-F341-Bitwise/README.md

 ## Schemas

 The schemas for the entire project are defined in `prisma/schema.prisma`.
-**Every time you make changes to schemas make sure you run**.
+**Every time you make changes to schemas make sure you run the generate and push commands**.
 If you are getting some errors after running this commands it just means that the new schema changes are not straightforward to apply.
 In that case run the second command.

 ```bash
 pnpm prisma db push